ipfs/ipfs-blog/src/_blog/js-ipfs-0.55.0-greatly-improves-type-definitions.md

 * Check the issues with the `help wanted` label in the [js-IPFS repo](https://github.com/ipfs/js-ipfs/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22)
 * Join an IPFS All Hands, introduce yourself and let us know where you would like to contribute: [https://github.com/ipfs/team-mgmt/#weekly-ipfs-all-hands](https://github.com/ipfs/team-mgmt/#weekly-ipfs-all-hands "https://github.com/ipfs/team-mgmt/#weekly-ipfs-all-hands")
+* Join an IPLD All Hands call if you're interested in the data layer of IPFS: [https://github.com/ipld/team-mgmt#every-two-weeks-call](https://github.com/ipld/team-mgmt#every-two-weeks-call)
 * Hack with IPFS and show us what you made!
-The All Hands call is also the perfect venue for demos, join in and show us what you built
+The All Hands calls are also the perfect venue for demos, join in and show us what you built
 * Join the discussion at [https://discuss.ipfs.io/](https://discuss.ipfs.io/ "https://discuss.ipfs.io/") and help users finding their answers.
 * Join the [🚀 IPFS Core Implementations Weekly Sync 🛰](https://github.com/ipfs/team-mgmt/issues/992) and be part of the action!